Broker Check

 All of the discussion we’ve had so far has focused on present-day financial health.
 A Financial Plan will focus on future financial health.

-A Financial Plan doesn’t need to be formal, though it can be.
+A Financial Plan doesn’t need to be fancy, though it can be.
 Start simply by figuring out where you want to go by defining your goals.

 Those goals might include buying a house, sending children to college, traveling, or enjoying a secure retirement.